Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Simulation Study

 \subsection{With Data Heaping}

 To demonstrate the empirical properties of the estimators that account for data heaping, data were simulated where the outcome was heaped, such that the estimators from Section \ref{sec:methodsnoheap} were expected to be biased.
 This simulation study was designed based on the motivating example in Section \ref{sec:counts-WIHS-Cigs}, which aimed to estimate the effect of incarceration on the number of cigarettes smoked per day among smokers in a six-month period, controlling for covariates such as income.
 As with the simulations without data heaping, a sample of $n=800$ participants was simulated, with additional simulations conducted for $n=2000$ presented in the Appendix.
 The covariate $L_4$ was simulated such that $\exp(L_4) \sim Gamma(a=5, s=2)$ where the density function for the Gamma distribution was $f(x)= \{{s}^{a}\Gamma(a)\}^{-1} {x}^{a-1} \exp(-x/s)$, and $\Gamma(z)=\int_0^\infty t^{z-1} \exp(-t) dt$.
-The exposure $A$ was simulated from a Bernoulli distribution with mean $p_4=1-\mbox{logit}^{-1}(-0.8+0.65L_4)$.
+The exposure $A$ was simulated from a Bernoulli distribution with mean $1-\mbox{logit}^{-1}(-0.8+0.65L_4)$.
 The potential outcomes for the number of cigarettes smoked under exposure and no exposure were simulated as $Y^a \mid L_4 \sim Poisson(\mu^a)$ for $a \in \{0,1\}$, where $\mu^a=\exp(-0.9+L_4+0.25a)$.
 Thus, $\mbox{log}(CMR)=0.25$.
 Under this data generating mechanism, the conditional distribution of $Y^a \mid L$ was Poisson and the marginal distribution of $Y^a$ was NB.
-Thus, the NB distribution was assumed for the correctly specified IPTW heaping estimator, while the Poisson distribution was assumed for the correctly specified PG and DR heaping estimators.

-Data heaping were induced with $\eta=10$ and $\pi=0.4$, such that the exact count was observed with probability 0.4 and the count rounded to the nearest multiple of ten was observed with probability 0.6.
-True and heaped counts for a single iteration of the simulation are presented in Figure A.1.
+Data heaping were induced with $\eta=10$ and $\Delta_i$ simulated from a Bernoulli distribution.
+In Scenario 1 (HCAR), $E(\Delta)=\pi=0.4$ for all observations.
+In Scenario 2 (informative heaping), $E(\Delta \mid Y)=\pi_j$, with $\pi_1=0.5$ for $Y<5$ and $\pi_2=0.2$ for $Y \geq 5$, such that the probability of reporting the exact count was more likely for smaller counts compared to larger counts.
+Under this data generating mechanism, $\pi_2=\pi_3=...=\pi_J$, so only two heaping intervals were assumed in estimation.
+True and heaped counts for a single iteration of the simulation are presented in Appendix Figure A1.